Infini-AI-Lab/TriForce/README.md

 Currently, only long-context Llama models are supported (including [Llama2-7B-128K](https://huggingface.co/NousResearch/Yarn-Llama-2-7b-128k), [Llama2-13B-128K](https://huggingface.co/NousResearch/Yarn-Llama-2-13b-128k), [LWM-Text-128K](https://huggingface.co/LargeWorldModel/LWM-Text-128K), [LWM-Text-Chat-128K](https://huggingface.co/LargeWorldModel/LWM-Text-Chat-128K)).

 ### On-Chip
 On-chip results can be reproduced on A100 by running the following command. `--prefill` specifies the context length of prompt and `--budget` specifies the budget of retrieval cache. `chunk_size` specifies the chunk size of the KV cache. `top_p` and `temp` are the sampling hyperparameters, which are set to 0.9 and 0.6 by default. `gamma` is the number of speculative decoding steps.
-You should observe a 2.2x speedup by running the following command on a single A100. `gs` contains 20 samples from PG-19, `128k` contains 128K samples, and `lwm` contains samples from NarrativeQA
+You should observe a 2.2x speedup by running the following command on a single A100. `gs` contains 20 samples from PG-19, `128k` contains 128K samples, and `lwm` contains samples from NarrativeQA.

 ```bash
 # TriForce, on A100